vectordotdev/vector/website/highlights/2020-01-03-merge-existing-tcp-and-udp-sources-into-a-single-socket-source.md

 pr_numbers: [1485]
 release: "0.7.0"
 hide_on_release_notes: false
-tags: ["type: breaking change","domain: sources","source: tcp", "source: udp"]
+tags: ["type: breaking change", "domain: sources", "source: tcp", "source: udp"]
 ---

 The `tcp` and `udp` sources no longer exist and have been merged into a new